alexeymorgunov/structbioinfo/README.md

 Just in case, I've made available all the [files](files) that you are otherwise supposed to download throughout the practical from their original sources.

+[Lecture slides](StructBioInfo2018.pdf) from the lecture on 22 Feb 2018 are also available for reference.

 ---
 **1. Finding the right structures - UniProt and PDB.**